mysql-net/MySqlConnector/docs/content/troubleshooting/failed-add-reference-comerr.md

 ## Fix

+A fix from Oracle is now available in [MySql.Data version 8.0.32.1](https://www.nuget.org/packages/MySql.Data/8.0.32.1).
+This is mentioned in the fix for [bug 109670](https://bugs.mysql.com/bug.php?id=109670).
+Should that not resolve the problem, there are two other fixes:

 ### Recommended Fix

 The recommended fix for this problem is to [switch to MySqlConnector](/overview/installing), which fixes this problem and [many other bugs](/tutorials/migrating-from-connector-net/#fixed-bugs) in MySql.Data.